Therizinosaurus: Paleoenvironment

 The paleofauna of the Nemegt Formation was diverse and rich, composed of other dinosaurs such as the alvarezsaurs Mononykus and Nemegtonykus; deinonychosaurs Adasaurus, and Zanabazar; ornithomimosaurs Anserimimus and Gallimimus; oviraptorosaurs Avimimus, Conchoraptor, Rinchenia, and Elmisaurus; tyrannosaurids Alectrosaurus, Alioramus, and possibly Bagaraatan; ankylosaurids Saichania and Tarchia; and pachycephalosaurids Homalocephale and Prenocephale.
 The Nemegt megafauna included the ornithomimosaur Deinocheirus; hadrosaurids Barsboldia and Saurolophus; titanosaurs Nemegtosaurus and Opisthocoelicaudia; and the apex predator Tarbosaurus.
 Additional paleofauna includes birds like Judinornis or Teviornis; abundant freshwater ostracods at numerous localities; fish; terrestrial and aquatic turtles such as Mongolochelys and Nemegtemys; and the crocodylomorph Paralligator.

 As the sediments in which Therizinosaurus remains have been found are fluvial-based, it is suggested that it may have preferred to forage on riparian areas.
-Therizinosaurus due to its prominent height and high-browsing lifestyle, was one of the tallest dinosaurs in the Nemegt Formation paleofauna.
+Due to its prominent height and high-browsing lifestyle, Therizinosaurus was one of the tallest dinosaurs in the Nemegt Formation paleofauna.
 It probably had no significant competition with other herbivores over the foliage; however, a niche partitioning with the titanosaurs—also long-necked dinosaurs—of the formation could have occurred.
 If Therizinosaurus was a grazer, on the other hand, it would have competed with contemporary grazers such as Saurolophus.
 Although small predators like dromaeosaurids and troodontids did not represent a threat to Therizinosaurus, the only other predator rivaling in size was Tarbosaurus.
 Because of the greater height of Therizinosaurus, a large Tarbosaurus may have been not able to bite any higher than the thighs or belly of an adult standing Therizinosaurus.
 The elongated claws may have been useful for self-defense or to intimidate the predator during this situation.
 It is also possible that Therizinosaurus competed for other various resources with Deinocheirus, Saurolophus, Nemegtosaurus and Opisthocoelicaudia.